From understanding to rational design of next-generation cancer therapies

 Methodology

-- Single-cell analyses combined with advanced statistics and mathematical modeling will be used to derive the damage profile and duration of damage for each modality in tumor cells, yet without side effects towards immune effector cells.
+Taking advantage of innovative microscopy, I aim to produce a catalogue of damages and repair types, and their combined effects in tumor cells.
+Single-cell analyses combined with advanced statistics and mathematical modeling will be used to derive the damage profile and duration of damage for each modality in tumor cells, yet without side effects towards immune effector cells.

-- I will design algorithms for multi-targeted regimens to achieve additive damage, reduced repair, and death induction and validate them in immunotherapy models in vitro and in local and disseminated preclinical cancer in vivo.
+I will design algorithms for multi-targeted regimens to achieve additive damage, reduced repair, and death induction, and validate them in immunotherapy models in vitro and in local and disseminated preclinical cancer in vivo.
+If resistance occurs, survival programs will be detected by single-cell transcriptomics and countered by orthogonal targeting.

 Objectives

-The subLETHAL project will:
+subLETHAL will:

 - Identify sublethal damage as the basis of cytotoxic therapy.